Middle School Outreach

 - Guide high school mentors on middle school outreach and press release outreach.
 Encourage students to document their volunteer hours and coach them on how to reach out to principals and the press.

 - Create a space (notebook, cellphone note, etc.) to record your tasks and time spent on the ¡La Chispa! workshop for volunteer hours.

 - Middle School Outreach: This can be in the form of a letter, email or personal visit.
 Be sure to use the ¡La Chispa!
-Registration Form and Flier during your outreach.
+Registration Form during your outreach.
 Make appointments with principals of your feeder schools if you are going to visit.
 In a group of 3-4 visit the principal and make your "pitch!"